tpayne/terraform-examples/README.md

 * To put changes into the files and apply them incrementally use (+) to add/replace DSC and (-) to remove DSC
 * The Terraform tutorials are located [here](https://learn.hashicorp.com/collections/terraform/gcp-get-started)
 * The Terraform tutorials on Terraform Cloud and state saving are [here](https://learn.hashicorp.com/tutorials/terraform/azure-remote?in=terraform/azure-get-started).
 Essentially, it is about how to save the state files to the cloud, rather than local dirs.
+* Use `terraform fmt` to change your .tf files to Terraform standard
+* Use `terraform validate` to validate your configuration definition is valid